Zero to 180 – Three Minute Magic

 Earl Connelly King (vocals), with backing from Philip Paul (drums), Edwyn Conley (bass), Clifford Bush (guitar), Jon Thomas (piano) & Ray Felder (tenor sax)

-Folks have paid up to $300 for this 45 co-written by Henry Glover
+Over $300 at auction for this A-side co-written by Titus Turner & Henry Glover

 Tiny Bradshaw (vocals), with backing from Philip Paul (drums), Clarence Mack (bass), Clifford Bush (guitar), Jon Thomas (piano), Ray Felder (tenor sax) & Osborne Whitfield (flute)